hmillet/backupcommands/README.md

-# Abmundi Database Commands Bundle #
+# Hmillet Database Commands Bundle #

 This bundle provides a way to run a series of cdatabase commands in your Symfony application.
 It provides one command line for our console, and 5 capifony tasks.